-D. Notification of Complaint: For each Complaint not dismissed by a Summary Disposition Panel, the Chief Disciplinary Counsel shall give the Respondent written notice of the acts and/or omissions engaged in by the Respondent and of the Texas Disciplinary Rules of Professional Conduct that the Chief Disciplinary Counsel contends are violated by the alleged acts and/or omissions.
-Such notice shall be given by certified mail, return receipt requested, sent to the Respondent at the Address.
+Respondent written notice of the acts and/or omissions engaged in by the Respondent and of the Texas Disciplinary Rules of Professional Conduct that the Chief Disciplinary Counsel contends are violated by the alleged acts and/or omissions.

-2.154 Optional Trial De NovoElection: Alf a Respondent is- given written notice of the allegations and rule violations complained ofnotified, in accordance with Section-Rule 2.143, shall notify the Chief Disciplinary Counsel whether the Respondent seeks of a finding of Just Cause and an inability to negotiate a Sanction, he or she may elect to have the Complaint heard in a district court of proper venue, with or without a jury, instead of or by an Eevidentiary Ppanel of the Committee.
-The election must be in writing and served upon the Chief Disciplinary Counsel no later than fifteen-twenty days after the Respondent's receipt of written notification pursuant to Section Rule 2.143.
-If the Respondent timely elects to have the Complaint heard in a district courtfiles such an election, the matter will proceed in accordance with Part III hereof.
+2.15.
+Election: A Respondent given written notice of the allegations and rule violations complained of, in accordance with Rule 2.14, shall notify the Chief Disciplinary Counsel whether the Respondent seeks to have the Complaint heard in a district court of proper venue, with or without a jury, or by an Evidentiary Panel of the Committee.
+The election must be in writing and served upon the Chief Disciplinary Counsel no later than twenty days after the Respondent's receipt of written notification pursuant to Rule 2.14.
+If the Respondent timely elects to have the Complaint heard in a district court, the matter will proceed in accordance with Part III hereof.
 If the Respondent timely elects to have the Complaint heard by an Evidentiary Panel, the matter will proceed in accordance with Rules 2.17 and 2.18.
-A Respondent's failure to timely file an election shall conclusively be deemed as an affirmative election to proceed in accordance with Section-Rules 2.17 and 2.186.
+A Respondent's failure to timely file an election shall conclusively be deemed as an affirmative election to proceed in accordance with Rules 2.17 and 2.18.